TheGloriousGenesis/CS_Learning/Machine_Learning/MLTheory/README.md

 - Non-Linear transformations such as binning numeric variables into categories which can then relate linearly to target variable. binning is done to numerical values when there is not a linear relationship between the feature and binning could expose it e.g age vs book buying. age group is better indicator.

 #### Pros
+- Aligns features more with business user

 #### Cons
+- Requires domain knowledge user to interact during this stage

+### Encoding

+> Definition : A data transforming technique used to create machine-readable features in a dataset

+#### Usage
+- Categorical and numerical features that can not be understood by models

+#### Pros
+- Can improve accuracy of model

+#### Cons
+- If you use a label encoder sometimes depending on the algorithm it can assume ordinal importance to value transformed
+    - This can be fixed by using one hot encoding (a new column for every unique value in original column)

+#### Algorithm
+*Label Encoder*

+*Binning*
+- Numerical
+  - normalization
+  - standardisation (mean of zero, standard deviation of 1)
+  - binning (quartile - equal bins, numerical - no. of bins)

+- Categorical
+  - Group categories to get more insight (e.g. group cities into countries, region)

 ---

+### Text Feature Engineering

+> Description : Converting text to numerical representations so that models can understand relations between words.
+This
+> is called vectorisation.

+#### Kaggle

+#### Usage
+- Vectorising text to train a model.

+#### Pros
+- (Bag of words) Easy analysis, simple to implement

+#### Cons
+- (Bag of words) Doesn't work well with sparse matrix
+- (Bag of words) Words can show up in every document : Issue with over populous words in the english language e.g 'the' 'is' 'a'

+#### Algorithm
+*Bag of words*
+- Tokenize raw text and create statistical representation of the text
+- Breaks up text by whitespace into single words
+- It will populate one tally for each word in a sentence.

+*N grams*
+- Extension of Bag of words
+- Produces groups of words (collection of n successive items in a text document) that may include words, numbers, symbols, and punctuation (e.g `'the silly puppy was running'` --> `['the', 'the silly', 'puppy', 'puppy was', 'puppy was running']`)
+- Breaks up text by whitespace into groups of words

+A slightly better approach is to use Term Frequency Inverse Document Frequency.
+It determines the importance of the word to the document and takes into account extremely frequent words that may have no meaning to the actual document/corpus (such as 'the' 'is' etc)

+Test assumptions regarding analysing text data with GloVe first then move onto more sophisticated models like FastText, BERT or any transformer (as they require a little more work)

+____

 ## Overview - Classification - UNFINISHED